electric-eloquence/feplet/README.md

 ## Powerful under the hood.
 Simple behind the wheel.

-### How is this different from <a href="https://mustache.github.io/mustache.5.html" target="_blank">Mustache</a> (and <a href="https://github.com/twitter/hogan.js#readme" target="_blank">Hogan.js</a>)?

-Feplet implements Hogan.js and is mostly compatible with it, and is therefore mostly compatible with Mustache.
+Feplet mostly adheres to the
+<a href="https://github.com/mustache/spec" target="_blank">Mustache spec</a>.
 These are the main differences:

 * Feplet does not allow space between an opening delimiter and a command character, such as `#`, `/`, or `>`.
 For example: